-Diet: On humid evenings, Cheat Mountain salamanders roam the forest floor in search of food.
-Their diet is largely composed of mites, springtails, beetles, flies, and ants.
-They occasionally climb trees and stumps looking for insects.
+On humid evenings, Cheat Mountain salamanders walk the forest floor in search of food.
+Their diet is largely composed of insects such as mites, springtails, beetles, flies, and ants.
+The salamanders occasionally climb trees and stumps to search for food below.

-Conservation Status: Cheat Mountain salamanders are federally listed as threatened.
-They can’t survive without trees, because the forest canopy shields them from the desiccating effects of the sun.
-Tree removal, even just for a small trail, fragments their habitats.
-The salamanders already occupy very small individual territories and don’t disperse to new areas easily.
-Fortunately most of the range of Cheat Mountain salamanders is located within the protected Monongahela National Forest.
-However the West Virginia Heritage Program assessed the Cheat Mountain Salamander as extremely vulnerable to negative impacts of climate change because they live only at high elevation and require a narrow temperature range, and as temperatures warm their high elevation habitat will be seriously affected.
+The Cheat Mountain salamander is federally listed as threatened.
+It can’t survive without trees because the forest canopy acts as a shield from the drying effects of the sun.
+Tree removal, even just for a small trail, fragments its habitat.
+The salamanders already occupy very small individual territories and don’t easily disperse to new areas.
+Fortunately most of the range of the Cheat Mountain salamander is located within the protected Monongahela National Forest.
+However the West Virginia Natural Heritage Program says the Cheat Mountain salamander is extremely vulnerable to the negative impacts of climate change because it lives only at high elevation and requires a narrow temperature range.
+As temperatures warm, its high-elevation habitat will be seriously affected.

 U.S. Fish & Wildlife Service

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More